VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 ```

 Alternatively, you can set the databank to #$40 and you can use the Y index for writing.
-Keeping in mind that $3100 and $3102 are absolute addresses and requires the databank to be 00-3f/80-bf.
+Keeping in mind that $3100 and $3102 are absolute addresses and requires the databank to be
+$00-$3F/$80-$BF.

-It's recommended to copy them to $0C and $0E (Direct Page) since you can access them regardless of the
+It's recommended to copy them to $0C and $0E (Direct Page) since you can access them regardless of
-Data Bank current value.
+the current value of the data bank register.